AirshipCMS/Docs/Quickstart-Guide.md

 ```
 cd ~/MyFirstAirshipSite
 ```
-Inside your project directory, run this command (_replace "subdomain" with your actual subdomain_):
+Inside your project directory, run this command (_replace "mysite" with your actual subdomain_):
 ```
-airship login subdomain
+airship login mysite
 ```
 A browser window will pop up prompting you to login.
 Once you log in successfully, you can close the browser window.